-TOOL NAME DATA INPUTS REQUIRED FROM END-USER CAESAR System components (physical and cyber), system component attributes, system connections (internally and to external networks), system functions, dependencies between system functions, dependencies and influences of system components, threat impact to components and functions, prevention, response and recovery strategies, mitigation measures currently in use and to be tested CAMS At least two consecutive regular data inspections on assets; Time and cost spent in maintenance, repair, renewal.
+TOOL NAME DATA INPUTS REQUIRED FROM END-USER threat impact to components and functions, prevention, response and recovery strategies, mitigation measures currently in use and to be tested CAMS At least two consecutive regular data inspections on assets; Time and cost spent in maintenance, repair, renewal.
 Capital value of the elements; Cost of asset maintenance under normal degradation; time allocated for maintenance of the element; Cost of asset repair under normal degradation and hazard event.
 Cost and time of asset rehabilitation under normal degradation and/or hazard event TISAIL/OSINT This includes representative examples of all levels of devices that may be susceptible to attacks or threats via technical means (e.g., station control systems, transformer equipment, CCTV cameras, networking infrastructure, information displays and display content management, station control systems, office PCs, etc).
-Ganimede Stream video showing a baggage that has been abandoned DATA FAN Number of passengers for each station/ train iCrowd 3D Model of the environment Locations of cameras, guards (and their movement patterns) (these will be adjustable, only need something as baseline) Expected congestion (will be adjustable, need a range of values) Estimated time required to break into the important rooms Changes in the infrastructure because of the important room breach (deactivated elevators, escalators, blocked turnstiles, etc.)
+Ganimede Stream video showing a baggage that has been abandoned DATA FAN Number of passengers for each station/ train iCrowd 3D Model of the environment Locations of cameras, guards (and their movement patterns) (these will be adjustable, only need something as baseline) Expected congestion (will be adjustable, need a range of values) Estimated time required to break into the EER Changes in the infrastructure because of the EER breach (deactivated elevators, escalators, blocked turnstiles, etc.) CuriX Fine-granular time-wise passenger flow data of stations (number of passengers arriving/leaving stations or even on platforms).
+Power consumption data in the station, considering data without anomalies for at least 2 weeks time. static data of stations connected to passenger flows (potentially covered by SecuRail topology)

-CuriX Fine-granular time-wise passenger flow data of stations (number of passengers arriving/leaving stations or even on platforms).
-Power consumption data in the station, considering data without anomalies for at least 2 weeks time.
-Static data of stations connected to passenger flows (potentially covered by SecuRail topology) SecuRail Network information (typology, number of stations, number of sections).
+TOOL NAME DATA INPUTS REQUIRED FROM END-USER SecuRail Network information (typology, number of stations, number of sections).
 Expected crowding level for each station.
 List of assets prevent in each area of the analysed stations.
 List of countermeasures equipped in each area of the analysed stations.
 Economic value of each asset.
 Economic value of each area.
 Information related toto each section.
 Default Value of Statistical Life RAM2 Operational hierarchy and assets information including details of cyber physical assets.
 Senstation Temperature, accelerometer, light, door switch PRIGM Historical log data (authentication, encryption decryption, connected devices, authenticated persons or nodes access data, etc) stored during the actual use of the HSM.